 RISEN Magazine is our Diocesan News and Special Interest Magazine.
 We have made the change to an electronic-only format as of 2021.
 The magazine is home to longer-form stories from around the Diocese.

 Diocesan eNews is our semi-monthly e-Newsletter from the Bishop’s office which highlights events and resources which support the work of our churches.
-(It is not the place for publicizing local parish events.
-Here are some tips on how to do that.)
 If you would like to receive the diocesan eNews, just sign up here.